ted-miller92/wsrp/README.md

 `nvm install node`

 The latest version will be installed.
+Change to the `wsrp_vue` directory.
+Install dependencies:

+`npm install`

-Change to the `wsrp_vue` directory to start the vue front end with the following command:
+Start the vue front end with the following command:

 `npm run dev`